Strandboulevarden: History

-Originally the central reservation contained three rows of London planetrees flanking a promenade for pedestrians.
+Originally the central reservation contained three rows of London planes flanking a promenade for pedestrians.
 The central row of trees disappeared when the promenade was replaced by a tram line between 1938 and 1958.

 Notable buildings and residents

 The historicist main building of Vibenhus School was designed by city architect Ludvig Fenger.
 Its façade on Strandboulevarden does not fluctuate with the neighbouring buildings since it was completed in 1892 when the alignment of the boulevard had not yet been decided on.

+No. 35 was designed by Danish architect Eugen Jørgensen and constructed between 1902 and 1903.
+The building is notable for its architectural significance including its most characteristic features including the richly articulated roof profile, consisting of an hexagonal corner tower with a balcony with wrought iron grilles, flanked by two pointed gabled dormers with decorative, cantilevered timber-framework and weathervanes.
+The building has been listed on the Danish registry of protected buildings and places.

 No. 49 is the former Finsen Institute.
 The main building was designed by Gotfred Tvede and opened in 1921.
 The complex was later expanded by Kay Fisker and C. F. Møller in 1937.
 Kay Fisker also designed Mødrehjælpen's building at No. 6.
 It was completed in 1955.